Indian Armed Forces: IAF efforts in eclipse study

 The Indian Air Force successfully undertook sorties to help Indian scientists study the total solar eclipse that took place on 23 July 2010.
 Two separate missions from Agra and Gwalior were flown along the path of the Moon's shadow, a mission that was deemed hugely successful by scientists associated with the experiment.
-While one AN-32 transport aircraft carrying scientific equipment, cameras and scientists took off from Agra and landed back after a three-hour flight, a Mirage-2000 trainer from Gwalior took images of the celestial spectacle from 40000 ft.
-With weather being clear at such altitudes and coordinates planned by the IAF pilots, both the AN-32 and Mirage-2000 pilots were able to accomplish the mission successfully.
+While one AN-32 transport aircraft carrying scientific equipment, cameras, and scientists took off from Agra and landed back after a three-hour flight, a Mirage-2000 trainer from Gwalior took images of the celestial spectacle from 40000 ft.
+With the weather being clear at such altitudes and coordinates planned by the IAF pilots, both the AN-32 and Mirage-2000 pilots were able to accomplish the mission.

 Indian Navy exploration

 The Indian Navy expedition to North Pole, 2008.

 The Indian Navy regularly conducts adventure expeditions.
 The sailing ship and training vessel INS Tarangini began circumnavigating the world on 23 January 2003, intending to foster good relations with other nations; she returned to India in May of the following year after visiting 36 ports in 18 nations.
 Lt.
 Cdr.
 M.S.
 Kohli led the Indian Navy's first successful expedition to Mount Everest in 1965.
 Another Navy team also successfully scaled Everest from the north face, the more technically challenging route.
-An Indian Navy team comprising 11 members successfully completed an expedition to the North Pole in 2006.
+An Indian Navy team comprising 11 members completed an expedition to the North Pole in 2006.
 The Indian Naval ensign first flew in Antarctica in 1981.
 The Indian Navy succeeded in Mission Dakshin Dhruv by traversing to the South Pole on skis in 2006.
-With this historic expedition, they set the record for being the world's first military team to have successfully completed a ski traverse to the geographic south pole.
+With this historic expedition, they set the record for being the world's first military team to have completed a ski traverse to the geographic south pole.